bterwijn/NQueens/docs/CodeQuality.md

 more complex and is likely to cause complications when later changes are required.
-In these cases it is better to identify what logic you want to reuse and move that logic to a function that can then be called from wherever the logic is wanted.
+In these cases it is better to identify what logic you want to reuse and move that logic to a function that can then be called from wherever the logic is needed.

 As an example the Hill Climber algorithm wants to start with a randomized state.
 To get to a randomized state we don't copy software